 The proof of AoRTE can be used to comply with the objectives of certification standards in various domains (DO-178B/C in avionics, EN 50128 in railway, IEC 61508 in many safety-related industries, ECSS-Q-ST-80C in space, IEC 60880 in nuclear, IEC 62304 in medical, ISO 26262 in automotive).
 To date, the use of SPARK has been qualified in an EN 50128 context.
-Qualification material for DO-178 projects is planned for 2018.
+Qualification plans for DO-178 have been developed by AdaCore.
 Qualification material in any context can be developed by AdaCore as part of a contract.